pmean/build-website/text/08/InstrumentalVariables-08.md

 output: html_document
 ---
 > People will often ask me questions that are outside my area of
 > expertise.
-Yes, I know you\'re shocked to hear this, but there are
+Yes, I know you're shocked to hear this, but there are
 > lots of areas of statistics where I only have a vague understanding.
 > One of these questions was about instrumental variables.
 I could only
 > offer a vague explanation, but I hope that is better than no